Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Dependence of edge vectors on orientation and network gauge freedoms

-\begin{proof} In Lemmas \ref{lemma:path} and \ref{lemma:cycle} we prove Theorem \ref{theo:orient} in the case of elementary changes of orientation.
-In the general case, the change of orientation is represented by the composition of a finite set of such elementary transformations and, by construction the edge vectors $\hat E_e$ solve the linear system of relations and satisfy the desired boundary conditions on $({\mathcal N},{\hat {\mathcal O}}, \mathfrak l)$.
-Since the solution of the linear system at the internal vertices is unique (Theorem \ref{theo:consist}), then the edge vectors $\hat E_e$ are the edge vectors in $({\mathcal N},{\hat {\mathcal O}}, \mathfrak l)$. \end{proof}
+\begin{proof} It is sufficient to prove this statement in the case of elementary changes of orientation (see Lemmas~\ref{lemma:path} and \ref{lemma:cycle} below).
+Indeed, a generic change of orientation is represented by the composition of a finite set of such elementary transformations, and the resulting system of vectors does not depend on the sequence of transformations. \end{proof}

 Both in the case of an elementary change of orientation along a non-self-intersecting directed path $\mathcal P_0$ from a boundary source to a boundary sink or along a simple cycle ${\mathcal Q}_0$, we provide the explicit relation between the edge vectors in the two orientations.
-If the change of orientation is ruled by $\mathcal P_0$, we use a two-steps proof: \begin{enumerate} \item We conveniently change the boundary conditions at the boundary sinks in the initial orientation of the network $({\mathcal N},\mathcal O,\mathfrak l)$, we compute the system of vectors ${\tilde E}_e$ satisfying these new boundary conditions and we give explicit relations between the two systems of vectors $E_e$ and ${\tilde E}_e$ on $({\mathcal N},\mathcal O,\mathfrak l)$; \item Then, we show that the system of vectors ${\hat E}_e$ in (\ref{eq:hat_E_P}), defined on $({\mathcal N},{\hat {\mathcal O}},\mathfrak l)$ in terms of ${\tilde E}_e$, is the required system of vectors associated to the given change of orientation of the network. \end{enumerate}

-For any elementary change of orientation, we assign an index ${\epsilon}(e)$ to each edge of the network in its \textbf{initial orientation}.
-Let $\mathcal P_0$ be a non-self-intersecting oriented path from a boundary source $i_0$ to a boundary sink $j_0$ in the initial orientation of ${\mathcal N}$ and divide the interior of the disk into a finite number of regions bounded by the gauge ray ${\mathfrak l}_{i_0}$ oriented upwards, the gauge ray ${\mathfrak l}_{j_0}$ oriented downwards, the path $\mathcal P_0$ oriented as in $({\mathcal N},\mathcal O,\mathfrak l)$ and the boundary of the disk divided into two arcs, each oriented from $j_0$ to $i_0$.
-Then mark a region with a $+$ if its boundary is oriented, otherwise mark it with $-$ (see Figure~\ref{fig:inv_symb}).
+Given an elementary change of orientation, we assign an index ${\gamma}(e)$ to each edge of the network in its \textbf{initial orientation}.

-Similarly a closed oriented simple path $\mathcal Q_0$ divides the interior of the disk into two regions: we mark the region external to $\mathcal Q_0$ with a $+$ and the internal region with $-$.
+First, we mark all regions of the disk by either $+$ or $-$ using the following rule. \begin{enumerate} \item If $\mathcal P_0$ is a non-self-intersecting oriented path from a boundary source $i_0$ to a boundary sink $j_0$ in the initial orientation of ${\mathcal N}$, we divide the interior of the disk into a finite number of regions bounded by the gauge ray ${\mathfrak l}_{i_0}$ oriented upwards, the gauge ray ${\mathfrak l}_{j_0}$ oriented downwards, the path $\mathcal P_0$ oriented as in $({\mathcal N},\mathcal O,\mathfrak l)$ and the boundary of the disk divided into two arcs, each oriented from $j_0$ to $i_0$.
+Then we mark a region with a $+$ if its boundary is oriented, otherwise mark it with $-$ (see Figure~\ref{fig:inv_symb}). \item If $\mathcal Q_0$ is a closed oriented simple path, it divides the interior of the disk into two regions: we mark the region external to $\mathcal Q_0$ with a $+$ and the internal region with $-$. \end{enumerate}